Estimating Total Correlation with Mutual Information Estimators: Abstract

 \section{Abstract}

-Total correlation (TC) is a fundamental concept in information theory to measure the statistical dependency of multiple random variables.
-Recently, TC has shown effectiveness as a regularizer in many machine learning tasks when minimizing/maximizing the correlation among random variables is required.
-However, to obtain precise TC values is challenging, especially when the closed-form distributions of variables are unknown.
-In this paper, we introduced several sample-based variational TC estimators.
-Specifically, we connect the TC with mutual information (MI) and constructed two calculation paths to decompose TC into MI terms.
-In our experiments, we estimated the true TC values with the proposed estimators in different simulation scenarios and analyzed the properties of the TC estimators.
+Total correlation (TC) is a fundamental concept in information theory which measures statistical dependency among multiple random variables.
+Recently, TC has shown noticeable effectiveness as a regularizer in many learning tasks, where the correlation among multiple latent embeddings requires to be jointly minimized or maximized.
+However, calculating precise TC values is challenging, especially when the closed-form distributions of embedding variables are unknown.
+In this paper, we introduce a unified framework to estimate total correlation values with sample-based mutual information (MI) estimators.
+More specifically, we discover a relation between TC and MI and propose two types of calculation paths (tree-like and line-like) to decompose TC into MI terms.
+With each MI term being bounded, the TC values can be successfully estimated.
+Further, we provide theoretical analyses concerning the statistical consistency of the proposed TC estimators.
+Experiments are presented on both synthetic and real-world scenarios, where our estimators demonstrate effectiveness in all TC estimation, minimization, and maximization tasks.
+The code is available at \textit{https://github.com/Linear95/TC-estimation}.

-\section{Introduction}
+\section{INTRODUCTION}

-Statistical dependency measures the correlation of random variables or factors in models, which is often an important concern in various scientific domains including statistics~\cite{granger1994using,jiang2015nonparametric}, robotics~\cite{julian2014mutual,charrow2015information}, bioinformatics~\cite{lachmann2016aracne,zea2016mitos}, and machine learning~\cite{chen2016infogan,alemi2016deep,hjelm2018learning}.
-In recent deep learning studies, statistical dependency has increasingly served as learning objectives or regularizers for neural network training, and has achieved improvement in terms of model robustness~\cite{zhu2020learning}, generalizability~\cite{alemi2016deep}, interpretablity~\cite{chen2016infogan,cheng2020improving}, \textit{etc}.
+Statistical dependency measures the association (correlation) of variables or factors in models and systems, and constitutes one of the key considerations in various scientific domains including statistics~\citep{granger1994using,jiang2015nonparametric}, robotics~\citep{julian2014mutual,charrow2015information}, bioinformatics~\citep{lachmann2016aracne,zea2016mitos}, and machine learning~\citep{chen2016infogan,alemi2016deep,hjelm2018learning}.
+In deep learning, statistical dependency has been applied as learning objective or regularizer in many well-known training frameworks, such as information bottleneck~\citep{alemi2016deep}, disentangled representation learning~\citep{chen2018isolating,pmlr-v97-peng19b,cheng2022replacing} and contrastive learning~\citep{chen2020simple,gao2021simcse}.
+Recent neural network studies have also demonstrated the benefits of considering statistical dependency in terms of model robustness~\citep{zhu2020learning}, fairness~\citep{pmlr-v97-creager19a}, interpretability~\citep{chen2016infogan,cheng2020improving},~\textit{etc}.

-Among statistical dependency measurements, mutual information (MI) is commonly used in machine learning.
-Given two random variables $\vx, \vy$, the mutual information is defined as:
+Among diverse measurement approaches for statistical dependency, the concept of mutual information (MI) is one of the most commonly used, especially in deep model training~\citep{alemi2016deep,belghazi2018mutual,chen2020simple}.
+Given two random variables $\vx$ and $\vy$ with joint and marginal distributions $p(\vx, \vy)$, $p(\vx)$ and $p(\vy)$, respectively, their mutual information is defined as: